beyond-all-reason/RecoilEngine/doc/site/content/docs/guides/rendering/making-shaders.md

 There are some uniforms in these shaders.
 Some data is provided by the engine in a Uniform Buffer Object, but others have to be provided by you.

 ### Engine Uniforms

+All shaders have access to a Uniform Buffer Object containing information about the game world.
+The shape is as follows:

 ```glsl
 layout(std140, binding = 0) uniform UniformMatrixBuffer {